 Seed planting density

 You often find seed density instructions on the seed packets themselves.
-However, with some, including sunflower seeds, I use this fab seed density chart Microgreen Seeding Density Calculator - JSCalc.io
+However, for my sunflower seeds, I use this seed density chart Microgreen Seeding Density Calculator - JSCalc.io

 Step by Step Instructions (with images)

-- Soak.
-Add sunflower seeds to a jar and soak in water for 8-12 hours, overnight works well.
+Step 1.
+Add sunflower seeds to a jar and soak in water for 8-12 hours.
 This is the only time your seeds should sit in water.

-- Rinse and drain seeds.
+Step 2.
 Rinse the seeds well and drain them using a strainer.
-Repeat this every 8-12 hours until they start to germinate.
-Watch the tiny cream shoots appear in 3-4 days.
+Repeat every 8-12 hours until they start to germinate.

 Step 3.
 Add seeds to a growing mat and tray.

 Step 6.
-Expose to sunlight after a few days when they're growing.
+Expose to sunlight after a few days, so they turn green.

 Step 8.
 Harvest sunflower shoots when ready, day's 10-14.